grantmcdermott/etwfe/cran-comments.md

 ## Overview

-`etwfe` 0.4.0 is a minor release with several bug fixes.
+`etwfe` 0.5.0 is a minor release that addresses some CRAN check failures due to an upstream dependency, and also adds some new features (e.g, a native `plot.emfx` method).

 ## Test environments

-* Local: Arch Linux
-* GitHub Actions (ubuntu-22.04): oldrel-1, release, devel
+* GitHub Actions (ubuntu-24.04): oldrel-1, release, devel
 * GitHub Actions (windows): release
 * Github Actions (macOS): release
 * Win Builder